 File a FAFSA

 All federal grants, loans, and federal work study program funds are awarded based on the information you provide on the Free Application for Federal Student Aid (FAFSA).
 Instructions below will guide you through the application process.
 Make sure that you list MACU under the Information Release section.
 MACU's college (school) code is 006942.
 In order to receive federal financial aid, you must complete the FAFSA and submit it for processing.
-If you have questions about the FAFSA, contact the MACU Student Financial Services Office at (405) 692-3204.
+If you have questions about the FAFSA, contact the MACU Student Financial Aid Office at (405) 692-3204.

 Step by step instructions are provided on the FAFSA website along with online help.